MS Requirements (en route to PhD):

 Specifically, we expect that all students will:

-- Complete at least ten credits through specific courses as follows:
+- Complete at least nine credits through specific courses as follows:

-- Three required graduate courses in computational biology and bioinformatics
+- Two required graduate courses in computational biology and biomedical informatics: CB&B 740 and CB&B 752

 - Two graduate courses in the biological sciences

-- Two graduate courses in areas of informatics
+- Two graduate courses in the area of informatics

-- Two additional courses in any of the three core areas (which may be undergraduate courses with approval)
+- Three additional courses in any of the three core areas (which may be undergraduate courses with approval)

 - Any additional courses required to satisfy areas of minimum expected competency